Spring is beautiful whatever your zip code...Spring in the desert at Casa Copeland is...

 over medium heat.
 Take the pan off the heat, whisk about 1/4 cup of the hot milk into the

 egg mixture, and then whisk the egg mixture into the hot milk.
+Return to medium heat and

 continue whisking until the filling boils and becomes very thick, 30 seconds to 1 minute.
 Off